-The objective of the strategy disclosures in Aotearoa New Zealand Climate Standard 1 (NZ CS 1) is to enable primary users to understand how climate change is currently impacting an entity and how it may do so in the future.
+The objective of the strategy disclosures in Aotearoa New Zealand Climate Standard 1 (NZ CS 1) is to enable primary users to understand how climate change is currently impacting an entity and how it may do so in the future.15

-Current impacts and financial impacts
+Current impacts and financial impacts16

-Description of how possible records could substantiate disclosure requirements

-Its current physical and transition impacts.

-Documents that substantiate the processes undertaken to identify physical and transition impacts that have occurred in the current reporting period.

-- Results from an internal survey across all divisions to gather information about the physical and transition impacts incurred within the current reporting period. - Workpaper that documents: - previously identified climate risks (and opportunities) in a climate risk assessment to understand if they have eventuated in the current reporting period. - the associated current impacts of those risks (and opportunities) that eventuated in the current period - how those impacts were identified.
+Description of how possible records could substantiate disclosure requirements Examples Its current physical and transition impacts.
+17 Documents that substantiate the processes undertaken to identify physical and transition impacts that have occurred in the current reporting period.
+Results from an internal survey across all divisions to gather information about the physical and transition impacts incurred within the current reporting period.
+Workpaper that documents: previously identified climate risks (and opportunities) in a climate risk assessment to understand if they have eventuated in the current reporting period. the associated current impacts of those risks (and opportunities) that eventuated in the current period. how those impacts were identified.
+Monthly update report with the most recent regulatory changes relevant to a particular sector to identify climate-related risks and impacts in the current period.

-&lt;sup>27 'Impacts' are defined in Appendix A of NZ CS 1 as "the effects (also referred to as consequences or outcomes) of climate change occurring for an entity.
+16 'Impacts' are defined in Appendix A of NZ CS 1 as "the effects (also referred to as consequences or outcomes) of climate change occurring for an entity.
 These effects will, in turn, depend on the impacts of climate change on the broader socioeconomic and ecological systems an entity operates within (including an entity's value chain)".